Owner Life & Disability Insurance NZ

 What is business expense cover and do I need it?

 Business expense cover pays fixed business costs if you can't work—rent, staff wages, utilities, loan repayments, insurance premiums.
-Typical benefits: $5k-$15k/month for 12-24 months.
+Typical benefits run for 12-24 months.
 You need it if: Business has significant fixed costs; You have staff depending on business continuing; You want option to return to business after recovery; You have business loans requiring ongoing repayment.
-It's tax-deductible and relatively affordable ($80-$140/month).
+The premium often qualifies as tax-deductible.
 Particularly valuable for professional practices, retail businesses, and businesses with leased premises.

 Should I get insurance through an adviser or direct?